polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 set its value to the hashing algorithm you want to use.
 You can choose between the following hashing algorithms as you consume the above slot.

+* SHA1
+* MD5
 * SHA256
 * SHA384
 * SHA512

-Neither SHA1 nor MD5 are supported, since they're both considered _"insecure"_ hashing algorithms.
+**Notice** - SHA1 and MD5 is supported _only_ for legacy reasons, and _should not be used_ unless you have
+a legacy system depending upon it.
+Sha1 and MD5 are considered weak today.

 ## [crypto.seed]